msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

 ## TODO

++ WakeUpMode should not re-trigger if cancelled!

++ After wakeup, stay on for some time (add a setting)

-+ Implement option to tun on/off the alarm!
++ Implement option to turn on/off the alarm!

 + Have a SET_POST_WAKE number of minutes to keep light on after end of wake up fade in

-+ WakeUpMode should not re-trigger if cancelled!

 + If RealTimeClock::dnsLookup fails three times in a row, abort (repeated blocking dnsLookups cause lock up of UI)
+  - or implement non-blocking DNS lookups

 + SetupMode - implement menus
   + set/cancel/auto DST